Why Breast Tissue Massage?

 After a Manual Therapy for the Breast tissue session women report:

 - Decrease PAIN

 - An overall feeling of Good Health and sense of freedom

 " Lymph can become stagnant in the breast, retaining toxins and inhibiting proper nutrition to breast tissues.
-When lymph can't move easily, breast health is compromise.
+When lymph can't move easily, breast health is compromised.
 Unlike the rest of the body, there is very little muscle tissue in the breast, further restricting the flow of lymph." another powerful reason to consider Manual Therapy for the Breast Tissue.

 For months I had lumps on my breast.
 Every so often more would appear to the point I had more lumps then anything else.
 I didn't know where these lumps came from, how I got them, or when they would go away.
 I just knew with each passing day they became more unbearably painful.
 I met with Manny as a last resort.
 My mother had gotten many surgeries to remove lumps from her breast and I assumed I would be in the same predicament.
 To my surprise a 30 minute session changed my months of pain.
 My lumps dissolved.
 I don't know how to explain what he does or the science behind it.
 I just know that I went in with 10+ lumps and left with none.
 The pain was gone and I felt like a feather.
 I'm not particularly one that likes being touched let alone on my breast but I would much rather get a massage to remove my pain then get endless surgeries that may or may not give me a long term solution.
 I'm a believer!

 Miss Rios 21

 I am a Massage Therapist and Certified Medical Massage Practitioner.
 I am not claiming to be a physician or plastic surgeon.
 This type of therapy isn't a substitute for a proper medical care.
 However, the information content in this page is part of the studied material used during my training on this type of soft tissue work.
 The Client does not have to present any of the pathologies listed above to request Manual Therapy for the Breast Tissue.